marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 Why is not the result printed to the screen 'Jonas' and '23'?
-It is because Python interprets the code as *textstrings* and not as *variables* when you use quotes.
+It is because Python interprets the code as *text strings* and not as *variables* when you use quotes.

 Note that if you try to create two variables with the same name, the